ANIM3362 Evolutionary Processes

 - Contact hours

-- lectures/practicals/tutorials: average 5 hours per week
+- lectures/practicals/discussion groups: average 5 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.